 The thermostat must get the engine, to heat up to its optimum temperature, as quickly as possible.
 Also, once its at that optimum temperature, it must remain there.
 So, that the engine runs, at its peak performance.
 Consequently, the sooner that happens, the more efficient your engine will run.
 Without, you engine overheating.

 - By blocking the circulation of coolant, between the engine and radiator; until the engine has reached its predetermined temperature.

 2- To regulate the engine’s operating temperature:

-- As heat increases, the thermostat continues to open; until engine cooling requirements are satisfied.
+- As heat increases, it opens, until engine cooling requirements are satisfied.

-- If the temperature of the circulating coolant begins to drop; the wax element contracts.
-So, allowing spring tension to close the thermostat; which decreases coolant flow through the radiator.
+- If the temperature of the circulating coolant begins to drop, the wax element contracts.
+As a result, allowing spring tension to close the thermostat; which decreases coolant flow through the radiator.